vivaria/edisonrul.ing/docs/source/cards/b/blackwing-fane-the-steel-chain.md

 ### Card Rulings

-●This effect targets the Attack Position monster.
+*   This effect targets the Attack Position monster.